lizaodawn/IMMARKUS-wiki-clone/t_04-Designing-Data-Model.md

 # Creating Entities and Properties in Annotation Mode

-To create entities, in the image gallery, click the subfolder containing the images you want to work with.
-This will open the images in the folder.
+To create entities in the image gallery, click the subfolder containing the images you want to work with.
+(See **figure 2** for the image gallery in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/t_03-Interface-Overview)) This will open the images in the folder.

-1. In the Image Gallery, decide which part of the image you would like to tag and draw a shape.
+1. In the Image Gallery, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/t_05-Annotating-Image#draw-annotations).

 1. After you have drawn a shape, you will see the Add Tag and Add Note buttons in the sidebar on the right.
 Choose **Add Tag** and it will open a popup window like one shown in **figure 5**.
 1. Click **Create New Entity Class**.